-This church has its origins since the founding of Montauban.
-Its presence is attested in 1147 by a gift that knight Pierre de Penne made to the abbey of Saint-Théodard: three houses located "near the church Saint Jacques.
+This church finds its origins from the founding of Montauban.
+Its presence is attested in 1147 by a donation made by the knight Pierre de Penne to the abbey of Saint-Théodard: three houses located "near the church of Saint Jacques".

-From the first church there is no testimony, the latter being rebuilt in the following century by the great Montalbanese families, in expiation of their sympathies for the Cathars.
+Of the first church, there remains no testimony, this one being rebuilt in the following century by the great Montalbanese families, in expiation of their sympathies for the Cathars.

-An exemplary monument of southern Gothic architecture , it has a large single nave vaulted over ribbed crosses, narrow windows, a polygonal apse and a bell-tower of Toulouse type.
+An exemplary monument of southern Gothic architecture , it has a vast single vaulted nave crossed by ribs, narrow windows, a polygonal apse and a Toulouse-style bell tower.

-Transformed into a watchtower (bell tower), a saltpeter (nave) and a fort (choir) workshop during the Wars of Religion, the church of Saint-Jacques still bears the traces of the cannonballs of the siege of 1621.
+Transformed into a watchtower (bell tower), a saltpeter (nave) and fortin (choir) workshop during the Wars of Religion,

 After the Catholic reconquest (1629), Richelieu ordered the identical reconstruction of the church.

-A cathedral time (1629-1739), it is provided in the 18th century with new side portals and a tribune.
-Its façade receives a Neo-Romanesque decor in the nineteenth century, while the nave and the choir are decorated with murals.
+A cathedral era (1629-1739), it was equipped in the 18th century with new side gates and a gallery.
+Its façade received a neo-Romanesque decor in the 19th century, while the nave and the choir were adorned with wall decorations.